 One common approach to security by embedded database engines has been obscurity.
 An embedded database is typically embedded in the internals of an application and only the application has any visibility to the data stored in the database.
 Security by obscurity is not effective when it is the only security measure available.
 It is easy enough to monitor file I/O and determine where on the file system an embedded database engine is writing data.
 A sufficiently motivated attacker will be able to reverse engineer any clear text file format and learn how to interpret the stored data.
 In addition, as embedded databases have taken on the characteristics of their enterprise brethren they have started allowing remote access.
 With the ability to access data remotely the need for authentication has also been introduced.

-RDM 12.0 has added the ability to secure database content by adding database level encryption.
+RDM has the ability to secure database content by adding database level encryption.
 The implementation of encryption in RDM allows for both authentication and obfuscation, although applications that do not require authentication can implement encryption in their application in a manner that does not require it.
 Understanding that our engine is used in a wide variety of applications running on a wide variety of hardware we have designed the encryption functionality to be flexible but focused.
 Providing robust security to meet the needs of embedded applications and devices without the computational and human resource overhead required by an enterprise engine.